optimizely/agent/tests/acceptance/README.md

 Run tests
-1. `pytest -v tests/acceptance/test_acceptance/ --host http://localhost:8080`
+`pytest -v tests/acceptance/test_acceptance/ --host http://localhost:8080`

 `--host` can point to any URL where agent service is located

 For a nicer output you can add additional flags and run this
 `pytest -vv -rA --diff-type=split tests/acceptance/test_acceptance/ --host http://localhost:8080`

-To run an individual test
-TBD